Nibezak/payflow-package/docs/core/reference/urls.md

 ## Automatically generating URLs

-You can tell Lunar to generate URLs for models that use the `HasUrls` trait automatically by setting the `generator` config option in `config/lunar/urls.php`.
+You can tell Payflow to generate URLs for models that use the `HasUrls` trait automatically by setting the `generator` config option in `config/payflow/urls.php`.

-By default this is set to `Lunar\Generators\UrlGenerator::class` which means URLs will be generated.
+By default this is set to `Payflow\Generators\UrlGenerator::class` which means URLs will be generated.
 To disable this, set the config like below:

 ```php
 return [